dillonpike/SENG202-SafeHouse/seng202_2021_team8_3_README.txt

 if visible with the current filtering settings.

 Crime records can be edited by navigating to the table screen, clicking a record, clicking the edit button, making some changes in the popup, then clicking confirm.
+The changes made will instantly be shown in the table.

 Crime records can be deleted by navigating to the table screen, clicking a record, then clicking delete.
 The crime record will then disappear from the table.